SiruLee/sirulee.github.io/_posts/2024-05-09-towards-an-ontology.md

 1. The theory must not be atomless as such models are infinite
 2. The theory must not be extensional since finite mereotopological configurations are not necessarily extensional.

-> To read more about the theory of mereotopologies, see Aameri and Gruninger (2017).
+> To read more about the theory of mereotopologies, see Aameri and Gruninger (2017)[^Gruninger-Aameri].
 {: .prompt-info }

-Hence, the paper choose to extends the General Mereotopology (MT), the weakest theory among the mereotopologies presented by Casati and Varzi (1999)[^Casati-Vardi]
+Hence, the paper choose to extends the General Mereotopology (MT), the weakest theory among the mereotopologies presented by Casati and Varzi (1999)[^Casati-Varzi]

 ### Shape, Relative Position, and Dimensionality
-The paper choose to extend an ontology presented by Gruninger and Bouafoud (2011) to capture three-dimensionality of assembly components and their shapes.
+The paper choose to extend an ontology presented by Gruninger and Bouafoud (2011)[^Gruninger-Bouafound] to capture three-dimensionality of assembly components and their shapes.
 The ontology is based on a subtheory of Hilbert's axiomatic theory of geometry (1902)[^Hilbert] which entails

-1. Incidence relations: captures the relationship between entities with different dimensions.
+1. *Incidence relations*: captures the relationship between entities with different dimensions.
-2. Betweenness relations: captures the relative position of components.
+2. *Betweenness relations*: captures the relative position of components.

 ### Shape Boundaries
 For the representation of boundaries, we should adopts two ontological viewpoints: boundary is a region which has empty interior (not consider as lower-dimensional entities) (Smith, 1996); and boundary is a lower-dimensional entity which is part of the bounded entity adopted by Baumann et al. (2016), and Hahmann (2013).